shubham1o1/Complete_JS_course/9-forkify/part2.md

 ### Content:

-- How and why to create unique IDs using an external package
-- Difference between Array.slice and Array.splice
-- More use cases for Array, findIndex and Array.find

-## Building the Shopping List Model:

-### Content:

 - How and why to create uniquye IDs using an external packages;
 - Difference between `Array.slice` and `Array.splice`
 - More uses cases for `Array.findIndex` and `Array.find`